The Coolest Quilts and Most Cloud-Like Comforters

-Parents need two things to function: Coffee and sleep.
+Quilts and comforters should be a staple in your bedding arsenal, along with pillows.
+That’s because parents need two things to function: Coffee and sleep.
 The latter is tougher to come by, and that’s why you need a great comforter.
-In fact, the right down or down alternative comforter might just make you surgically attached to your bed.
+In fact, the right down or down alternative comforter, or maybe an ultra-soft quilt, might just make you surgically attached to your bed.

 See more: Best Sheets for Your Bed

-If you’re on the hunt for the perfect comforter, you’re wondering what sets one apart from another.
+If you’re on the hunt for the perfect comforter or quilt, you’re wondering what sets one apart from another.
 Down or down alternative are the most popular types of comforters.
 But once you’ve narrowed that down, you’ll still need to consider weight, construction, size, and your sleep preferences, of course.

 “Goose down is very warm, luxurious and soft, but carries a higher price tag,” explains Sogole Kane, head of marketing and public relations for high-end bedding purveyor Riley.
 “If you go for goose down, we recommend checking to see if the product is RDS-certified (responsible down standard), which means that the entire supply chain is strictly governed by standards that ensure humane animal treatment as well as the highest-quality down.”

 Down alternative is also a great option at a more affordable price point, Kane continued, and these products, often made from microfiber, can be just as soft and warm as their goose down counterparts.

 When you’re scouting out the best blanket, be sure to read the label to find the percentage of down fill, as the higher that number, the better the quality.
 The insulation ability of the down is also known as “fill power,” which is the amount of space an ounce of down “fills” in cubic inches.
 The higher the percentage, the greater the insulation you’ll enjoy.